All Blogs

 Cleanliness directly impacts the safety of your food.
 Check if your employees regularly wash their hands and sanitize equipment.

 Invest in color-coded cutting boards and utensils to separate raw and cooked foods.
-You should also avoid the use of cell phones in food prep areas to avoid contamination.
+You should also avoid the use of phones in food prep areas to avoid contamination.

 Storage and Inventory Management